Austrian minister says Italy too may need bailout

 "The problem is that this is market sensitive," said a euro zone official, whose position does not authorise him to speak on the record.
 "It's one thing if journalists write this but quite another if a euro zone minister says it.
 Verbal discipline is very important but she doesn't seem to get that."

-Italy's leading economic newspaper, Il Sole 24 Ore, appealed to Germany to save the single currency before it is too late.
+Italy's leading economic newspaper, Il Sole 24, appealed to Germany on Tuesday to act to save the single currency before it is too late.

 "Schnell Frau Merkel!
 (Hurry Up Mrs Merkel!)," the usually sober business daily said in a banner headline in German.

-An opinion poll published on Tuesday showed Italian confidence in the euro had plunged by 16 percentage points in two weeks as Spain's banking crisis and the looming Greek election test the single currency.

-(Additional reporting by John O'Donnell in Brussels, Philip Pullella in Rome, Emilie Sithole-Matarise, John Stonestreet and Swaha Pattanaik in London, Steven Scherer in Rome; Writing by Paul Taylor.
-Editing by Janet McBride/Mike Peacock)
+(Additional reporting by John O'Donnell in Brussels, Philip Pullella in Rome, Emilie Sithole-Matarise, John Stonestreet and Swaha Pattanaik in London; Writing by Paul Taylor; editing by Janet McBride)